Advertiser Disclosure

 Many VPNs offer router support, but we chose VPNs that prioritized an easy setup process, usability, and other important features.
 There are a couple of VPNs that didn't make our list, but you might find them to be a better fit for your needs.

-CyberGhost is a more affordable VPN, even compared to Surfshark.
-It also has some support guides to set up a VPN on a router, but it wasn't as extensive as other providers like ExpressVPN.
+• CyberGhost: CyberGhost is one of the most affordable VPNs, even compared to Surfshark.
+It also has some support guides to set up a VPN on a router.

 Best VPN apps for your router FAQs